keyboardcat1/BitwiseWGC/README.md

 ### The algorithm
   The core algorithm of this program is a Depth First Search graph discovery algorithm.
 A vertex in this graph represents a safe river bank state, and the adjacent vertices represent the next possible river bank states.
-  The DFS search algorithm is recursive.
+  The DFS search algorithm is a normal recursive DFS.
 Each recursion stage goes as following:
   1. if the current vertex is the desired end vertex, return true
   2. set the current vertex as visited
   3. for each adjacent vertex that is not yet visited,  execute DFS for that vertex.
 Return true if one of them returned true
   4. Else, return false

 #### Adjacency list
   Previously, the program consisted of two stages: a complete graph generation stage and a search stage.
 However, this method was very wasteful, since only a fraction of the vertices were discovered during the search.
 Now, instead, the adjency list for a given vertex is generated during the DFS search, so no data gets wasted.